Luxury Travel Blog

 Located on a hill near the Alhambra, the Generalife was the summer retreat of the Nasrid rulers during the 13th and 14th centuries.

-Renowned for its lush gardens with water features and stunning views of the surrounding landscape, the Generalife—like the Alhambra—was conceived as a manifestation of paradise on earth.
+Known for its lush gardens with water features and stunning views of the surrounding landscape, the Generalife—like the Alhambra—was designed to be a manifestation of paradise on earth.

-The whitewashed Generalife Palace, built between the 13th and 14th centuries, is at the heart of the Generalife gardens and features pavilions arranged around the Patio de la Acequia (Courtyard of the Water Channel), an expansive courtyard garden with a long reflecting pool bordered by trees, flowers and fountains.
+The whitewashed Generalife Palace, built between the 13th and 14th centuries, is at the heart of the Generalife gardens.
+Comprised of pavilions arranged around the Patio de la Acequia (Courtyard of the Water Channel), an expansive courtyard garden with a long reflecting pool bordered by trees, flowers and fountains, it echoes the Alhambra but maintains a rustic simplicity.

 This stunning open-air observation point offers panoramic views of the Albaicin neighborhood and showcases the incredible craftsmanship and refined design under the Nasrid rulers.